resel143/Flutterapps/README.md

-# Flutterapps
+# Flutterapp
-This repo contains flutter apps made by me!
+This repo contains flutter apps made by me